cfrg/draft-irtf-cfrg-cpace/draft-irtf-cfrg-cpace.md

 - The application SHOULD give preference to the option of integrating party identifiers in CI.
 This avoids the need of an explicit check for the identity strings.

 - Otherwise A SHOULD integrate its party identifiers in ADa and ADb, such that A integrates its identifier in ADa and B integrates its party identifier as part of ADb.
-  In this case the application will have to add an explicit check for the identity string of the communication partner for fending off relay attacks.
+  In this case the application layer will have to add an explicit check for the identity string of the actual communication partner for fending off relay attacks.

 ## Hashing protocol transcripts